False Allegations and Sexual Assault

 - Tarnished reputation – Many sexual assault accusations immediately make the news.
 Defendants can be convicted in the court of public opinion before they ever step into a courtroom.
 Even with a positive case outcome, the effects of the allegation may persist.

 Sometimes, the wrongful accuser isn’t a girlfriend, boyfriend or lover.
 False allegations can even come from a family member, which was the situation in a Florida case covered by The Times Herald.
 A severely autistic teenager accused her father of raping her, while her mother allowed the assault to happen.
-When details of the accusation and circumstances around it were carefully examined, attorneys discovered that a caregiver for the child assisted her in typing out her claim.
+When details of the accusation and circumstances around it were carefully examined, lawyers discovered that a caregiver for the child assisted her in typing out her claim.
 The court reportedly determine that the assistant improperly guided the written words and statements of the autistic disabled individual.

 Defending Against a Rape Accusation

-Defense attorneys must walk a fine line when defending sexual assault cases.
+Defense lawyers must walk a fine line when defending sexual assault cases.
 It is important to aggressively question the motives of the accuser without appearing abusive to the court or the public.
 To find the right lawyer for the job, choose someone who is knowledgeable and experienced in the defense of sexual assault cases.

-If you or a loved one is facing sexual assault charges, our Miami attorneys can provide you with an aggressive and comprehensive defense.
+If you or a loved one is facing sexual assault charges, our Miami lawyers can provide you with an aggressive and comprehensive defense.
 Contact Ratzan & Faccidomo, LLC today at (305) 330-3905 for a confidential and free consultation.